Poker Face (song): Live performances

 The track was part of the setlist of Gaga's The Monster Ball Tour.
 The piano version was played by Gaga while balancing on the piano stool and holding one leg up in the air.
 Rapper Kid Cudi joined her then to perform his song "Make Her Say" which contains a sample of "Poker Face".
 The actual version was performed at the last segment of the show.
 Gaga wore a dress made of guns and during the performance she pumped her hands in the air.
 For the revamped Monster Ball shows in 2010–11, Gaga was dancing around the stage while whipping a chain.
 "Poker Face" was also performed at the 52nd Annual Grammy Awards, where Gaga opened the show with the song while standing on a pedestal.
 Midway through the performance, she was flung into the garbage chute of her 'Fame Factory' stage set, before emerging seated at a piano, facing Elton John.
 In May 2011, Gaga performed the song during Radio 1's Big Weekend in Carlisle, Cumbria.
 The song was included on the set list of her Born This Way Ball tour (2012–2013), where she sported a modified version of her infamous meat dress.
 Gaga and her dancers put themselves headfirst into enormous meat grinders during the performance.
 For her 2014 residency show, Lady Gaga Live at Roseland Ballroom she chose to perform the song in a piano-only rendition.
 In the same year, at the Artrave: The Artpop Ball tour, Gaga performed the song in a medley with "Just Dance" and "Telephone" while wearing knee-length white dress and heels, and a bob wig.

 In October 2016, Gaga appeared in the Carpool Karaoke segment of The Late Late Show with James Corden, where "Poker Face" was one of the songs Gaga sang in the vehicle.
 On February 5, 2017, Gaga performed the song during the Super Bowl LI halftime show.
 After descending from the top of the building, she started singing "Poker Face" on a tall pillar, before continuing air acrobatics and performing the song while hanging on a rope in the air.
 "Poker Face" was later performed at the Coachella Festival, where Gaga performed it in the encore alongside "Bad Romance".
 The track was also part of the setlist of Gaga's Joanne World Tour (2017–2018), where she was wearing a black bejewelled fringe leotard for the performance.
-The singer performs the song during Lady Gaga Enigma + Jazz & Piano (2018–2021), her Las Vegas residency, which involves two different shows.
-During the Enigma shows, Gaga performs "Poker Face" as the second track of the setlist, while on the Jazz and Piano show, a stripped-down piano version of the song is performed.
+The singer performed the song during Lady Gaga Enigma + Jazz & Piano (2018–2021), her Las Vegas residency, which involved two different shows.
+During the Enigma shows, Gaga performed "Poker Face" as the second track of the setlist, while on the Jazz and Piano show, a stripped-down piano version of the song was performed.
 It was also performed on piano during Gaga's live-streamed concert on September 30, 2021, which was in celebration of her second collaborative album with Tony Bennett, called Love for Sale.
 In 2022, Gaga performed "Poker Face" at The Chromatica Ball stadium tour.